Go on to Part Five

 voicing surprise that the audience wasn’t bigger.
 A couple other sources indicated the size of

-the crowd to be between 6,000 and 7,000.
-The venue for this show is often listed as Palaeur which was a commonly used nickname for the same
+The venue for this show is often listed as Palaeur

-location.
-It was a large circular hall
+which was a commonly used nickname for the same location.
+It was a large circular hall built on a

-built on a hill.
-In 2000, a soundboard
+hill.
+In 2000, a soundboard recording of

-audience recording of the same show also exists but it is complete, containing
+same show also exists but it is complete, containing some material not on the

-Nuovo Sound claimed in its review that GG played Working All
+claimed in its review that GG played Working All Day as an encore, but

-Day as an encore, but they were probably incorrect.
+they were probably incorrect.

 Rome